 Research Projects

-Juvenile data is confidential and youth referred to and supervised by the juvenile justice system in Texas are protected through numerous state and federal statutes/laws.
-The dissemination of juvenile justice data is governed by Texas Family Code Section 58.009.
-Requests for data that meet state statute requirements must also comply with federal human subjects protection requirements, the Family Education Rights and Privacy Act (FERPA), and the Health Insurance Portability and Accountability Act (HIPPA).
-All identifying information is removed from disseminated records.
+Juvenile justice information is confidential and protected through numerous state and federal statutes/laws.
+TJJD may, pursuant to Section 58.009, Family Code, Section 58.005(a-1)(1), Family Code, and Section 203.007, Human Resources Code, grant certain entities access to confidential juvenile justice information for research and statistical purposes, or any other purpose approved by TJJD, or for a purpose beneficial to and approved by TJJD.
+Requests for juvenile justice information that meet state statute requirements must also comply with federal human subjects protection requirements, the Code of Federal Regulations 28 CFR §20.21(b)(4)(2020), the Family Education Rights and Privacy Act (FERPA), and the Health Insurance Portability and Accountability Act (HIPAA).
+All personally identifiable information is removed from disseminated juvenile justice information.

 Webinars